 forming totally illusory patterns as shown in the hand-drawn maps they produced.

-But there are no such features on the surface of Mars.
+But there are no such channels or canals on the surface of Mars.

 The astronomers were deceiving themselves.

 It is hard not to "see" a square and a large

 downward-pointing triangle in the images below.

 But there is no square, there is no downward triangle: